 We Are In and our partners are closely watching the 2023 city and county budget processes.
-As leaders in Seattle continue to make final determinations about their budgets, We Are In and our partners have communicated to them our strong support for maintaining full funding of the King County Regional Homelessness Authority (KCRHA).
+As leaders in Seattle and King County continue to make final determinations about their budgets, We Are In and our partners have communicated to them our strong support for maintaining full funding of the King County Regional Homelessness Authority (KCRHA).
 Together with many of our partner organizations, we sent an open letter to members of the Seattle City Council and King County Council (copying Seattle Mayor Bruce Harrell and King County Executive Dow Constantine) urging them to renew their support for KCRHA.
 The full letter is included below.

 Three years ago, the City of Seattle and King County took a courageous leap by forming the King County Regional Homelessness Authority (KCRHA) to end decades of fragmentation in the homeless response system.
 Unlike response systems in other regions, the KCRHA would forge a new approach that centers data and equity, that meaningfully includes people with personal experience of homelessness in its leadership, and that leaves decisions in the hands of experts.
 The recent announcement of KCRHA’s partnership with the U.S. Department of Housing and Urban Development is proof that this innovative approach is working.